Chair in History & International Affairs

 MSt., DPhil (Oxon), FRHistS

-Before coming to Aberdeen, Weber held fellowships or taught at Harvard University, the Institute for Advanced Study in Princeton, the University of Pennsylvania, the University of Chicago, and the University of Glasgow.
 A native of Breckerfeld in Westphalia, he earned his DPhil from the University of Oxford in 2003.
+Before coming to Aberdeen, Weber held fellowships or taught at the Institute for Advanced Study in Princeton, the University of Pennsylvania, the University of Chicago, and the University of Glasgow.
+Since joining Aberdeen, Weber has held visiting positions at the Center for European Studies and the Weatherhead Center for International Affairs at Harvard University in 2008/2009 and from 2012 to 2015.

 His first book, Lodz Ghetto Album, won a 2004 Golden Light Award and a 2005 Infinity Award.
 His second book, Our Friend “The Enemy” was the recipient of the 2008 Duc d’Arenberg History Prize for the best book of a general nature, intended for a wide public, on the history and culture of the European continent.
-His latest book, Hitler's First War, was published in English by Oxford University Press in the autumn of 2010.
+His third book, Hitler's First War, was published in English by Oxford University Press in 2010.
 Since then, his book has also been published in German, Dutch, Swedish, French, Spanish, Polish, Czech, and Danish.
-The book is also about to be published in Russian and it is being adapted into a TV mini series by UFA-Fiction and Beta Film.
+The book is also about to be published in Russian.
+It is the recipient of the 2010 Arthur Goodzeit Book Award of the New York Military Affairs Symposium for the best book on military history.
+It is also being adapted into a TV mini series by UFA-Fiction and Beta Film.
+His latest book, Wie Adolf Hitler zum Nazi wurde, was published in the spring of 2016 by Propyläen.
+Its Dutch edition is about to be published Nieuw Amsterdam and its English-language edition will be published in 2017 by Basic Books and by Oxford University Press.

 Hitler’s First War: Adolf Hitler, the Men of the List Regiment and the First World War (Oxford University Press, 2010)